Adult Disease

 Before the appointment:

-• List all new symptoms (when it started and what it feels like) that you would like to discuss at the appointment.
+- List any new symptoms (when it started and what it feels like) that you would like to discuss at the appointment.

-• Ensure you know how to prepare your loved one for medical procedure appointments (e.g. food and fluid restrictions).
+- Help your loved one prepare for medical procedure appointments (e.g. food and fluid restrictions).

-• Make arrangements and plan for how your loved one will be getting to and from their appointments.
+- Help your love one plan for how they will be getting to and from their appointments.

 Questions to ask: